Cloud deployment overview

 Security and compliance

-finance and operations is PA-DSS 3.1 certified which means that all communications between components are secured out-of-the-box.
+Finance and operations apps are PA-DSS 3.1 certified which means that all communications between components are secured out-of-the-box.

 All finance and operations front-end virtual machines in Microsoft Azure are configured during deployment to only accept TLS 1.2.